-Veritas InfoScale Operations Manager also supports the discovery of EMC PowerPath/Virtual Edition (VE) of ESX Server, Microsoft MPIO, and HP Native multipathing.
+Veritas InfoScale Operations Manager also supports the discovery of EMC PowerPath/Virtual Edition (VE) of ESX Server and Microsoft MPIO .
 For these technologies, Veritas InfoScale Operations Manager discovers the multipathing information that includes the paths under the metanodes, path count, active path count, and the state of each path.